Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Constructions and basic definitions

 \end{defn} Since the context of applications of this model is for the evolution of networks, we will interchangeably use individual or node in the rest of the paper.
-The following Lemma is easy to check.
+The following Lemma {\cg is a manifestation of the Athreya-Karlin embedding \cite{athreya1968embedding}.
+In the Lemma, $\sim$ is used to denote ``has the same distribution as'' relationship between random objects. }

 \begin{lemma} Assume $\cS$ is compact and $\kappa(\cdot, \cdot)$ is bounded.
 Then the above branching does not explode i.e. $T_n\convas \infty$ as $n\to\infty$.
 Let $\set{\cG_n:n\geq 0} \equiv \set{\BP(T_n):n\geq 0}$ denote the sequence of discrete growing attributed network models.
-Then $\set{\cG_n:n\geq 0} \sim \scrU(\gamma, \mvnu, \kappa)$ starting with one vertex of type $a$. \end{lemma} This is the construction we will use.
-Conceptually, the above also explains why model class $\scrU$ is easier to analyze; unlike the model class $\scrP$ where the evolution of ``children'' of any vertex intricately depends on the entire network, this is not the case for model class $\scrU$ where the birth times and types of children of every vertex is essentially (conditional on its type) independent.
+Then $\set{\cG_n:n\geq 0} \sim \scrU(\gamma, \mvnu, \kappa)$ starting with one vertex of type $a$. \end{lemma} This is the construction we will use. {\cg Conceptually, the above construction also explains why model class $\scrU$ is easier to analyze since (in continuous time) the dynamics is completely driven by the reproduction of individuals currently in the population, which happens (conditional on their types) independently across individuals; this conditional independence allows for a host of asymptotics to be derived for $\scrU$. }